-After six months of yoga, he stopped smoking speed because, “It was ruining my yoga practice.
+After six months of yoga, he stopped smoking speed because “It was ruining my yoga practice.
 My yoga practice became more important than anything else.”
-In another six months, he was able to quit cigarettes, binge drinking and abusing prescription drugs.
+In another six months, he was able to quit cigarettes, binge drinking, and abusing prescription drugs.

 “Everything we do, that experiences pleasure, we want more.
 If it’s going to bring you sukha (pleasure), you’re going to want more.
 If it’s dukha (pain) you’re going to want to get out of that position.”
 It finally sunk in that his self-prescribed emotional and physical pain killers were actually causing pain.
 The light went off in his head.

-“Duh, I don’t want to smoke any more.
-I was able to quit smoking, quit drinking and quit popping pills at the same time.
+“Duh, I don’t want to smoke anymore.
+I was able to quit smoking, quit drinking, and quit popping pills at the same time.
 I was empowered.
-I wanted to create health, abundance and happiness.”
+I wanted to create health, abundance, and happiness.”

-Addictions are powerful things.
 The light switch may go off, but it’s easy to go back on.
 “Samskaras (patterns) come up when you have nothing else to do.
 It was unintentional, but it just happened (relapses).
 I knew I had to do something different.”

 He delved deeper into yoga.
 He began teaching yoga.
 Reading about yoga.
 Researching yoga.

 In 2008, he met Sri Ramaswami who introduced Ricky to the true meaning of the yoga sutras.
-Ramaswami was a direct disciple of Krishnamacharya, and teaching at Loyola Marymount College in Southern California.
+Ramaswami was a direct disciple of Krishnamacharya and teaching at Loyola Marymount College in Southern California.

 “My head was spinning for about a year.”
 It’s been about nine years, and I keep going back.”

 Ricky saved his money for a year to be able to study with Ramaswami.
-We’re not talking about a weekend, or a week.
+We’re not talking about a weekend or a week.
 The first time, he went for 45 days.
 By 2010, when he came out of a deep meditation, he was no longer the same Ricky.

 “Suffering seemed to have been destroyed in that moment of realization.
 Of course, if one does not maintain a long and consistent practice, the gift of yoga does not stay.”